-1,3,5-trichlorobenzene (1,3,5-TCB) is not subject to hydrolysis.
-The screening biodegradation tests indicate that 1,3,5-TCB is not readily biodegradable.
+1,2,3-trichlorobenzene (1,2,3-TCB) is not subject to hydrolysis.
+The screening biodegradation tests indicate that 1,2,4-TCB is not readily biodegradable.
 Based on data from soil degradation tests half-lives of more than 200 days have been determined.

-Due to its high volatility (Henry constant of 966.03 Pam3Mol-1), 1,3,5-TCB is expected to be distributed from water to air.
-In the air, 1,3,5-TCB is persistent (estimated half life 24 days) and may be transported via air for several thousand kilometres.
-Distributed by this pathway also to remote areas, 1,3,5-TCB will be deposited again to soil or water being even more persistent in regions with lower temperatures.
+Due to its high volatility (Henry constant of 282.16 Pam3Mol1), 1,2,3-TCB is expected to be distributed from water to air.
+In the air, 1,2,3-TCB is persistent (estimated half life 57 days) and will be transported via air for more than several thousand kilometres.
+Distributed by this pathway also to remote areas, 1,2,3-TCB will then be dissipated again to soil or water remaining there persistent e.g. due to lower temperatures.

-Thus, considering all information available, 1,3,5-TCB is concluded to fulfil the P-criterion and the vP criterion.
+Thus, considering all information available, 1,2,3-TCB is concluded to fulfil the P-criterion and the vP criterion.